 I hadn't intended to review Jane Meredith's book Aspecting the Goddess on this blog.
 But then I read her tale of Ariadne, and I just had to.

 The book is both a how-to manual of methods for connecting with the divine and a recounting of her own experiences using those methods.
-Her writing is poetic, touching, and inspiring - and just to be clear, the methods can be used to develop relationships with gods, goddesses, land spirits, and other non-human beings.
+Her writing is poetic, touching, and inspiring - and just to be clear, the methods can be used to develop relationships with deities, land spirits, and other non-human beings.

 It's interesting, then, that no one has ever found an actual labyrinth at a Minoan site.
 There are lots of almost-but-not-quite-labyrinth meander patterns in Minoan art.
 And the labyrinth does show up on Cretan coins, but not until many centuries after Minoan civilization was gone.
+There's one single labyrinth image in a doodle on the back of a Mycenaean Linear B tablet from Pylos, but it dates to the time after the Minoan cities were destroyed.
+So it's a bit of a conundrum.

-Now I've made a video with some of those devotionals, an easy way for you to listen and focus on some of the Minoan deities: Ariadne, Dionysus, Rhea, the Horned Ones, the Melissae, Ourania, and Posidaeja.
+Now I've made a video with some of those devotionals, an easy way for you to listen and focus on some of the deities: Ariadne, Dionysus, Rhea, the Horned Ones, the Melissae, Ourania, and Posidaeja.
 Here you go: